modernmt/modernmt/README.md

 ```bash
 $ ./mmt create en it examples/data/train --neural
 ```
 Neural Engine on this tiny example data does not give any resonable output.
-We reccommend to complete the tutorial and then add more data and try neural.
+We reccommend to complete the tutorial and then add more data to try neural.

 ### Start the engine